 .alias() method.
 This was very limited and was not retroactive; this meant that if a user used two devices and then logged in, you would lose activity for the user from one of the devices.

-If you set up Mixpanel prior to 2020, you may have implemented with the
+If you set up Mixpanel prior to 2020, you may have implemented using the

 alias() method.
 Alias is still supported in its original state and we have preserved its documentation here (opens in a new tab), but if you want to revisit your identity management strategy, we recommend setting up a new Mixpanel project and using the best practices outlined in this guide.